Toxaphene: Exposure

 The three main paths of exposure to toxaphene are ingestion, inhalation, and absorption.
 For humans, the main source of toxaphene exposure is through ingested seafood.
 When toxaphene enters the body, it usually accumulates in fatty tissues.
 It is broken down through dechlorination and oxidation in the liver, and the byproducts are eliminated through feces.

 People that live near an area that has high toxaphene contamination are at high risk to toxaphene exposure through inhalation of contaminated air or direct skin contact with contaminated soil or water.
 Eating large quantities of fish on a daily basis also increases susceptibility to toxaphene exposure.
 Finally, exposure is rare, yet possible through drinking water when contaminated by toxaphene runoff from the soil.
-However, toxaphene has been rarely seen at high levels in drinking water due to toxaphene's high levels of insolubility in water.
+However, toxaphene has been rarely seen at high levels in drinking water due to toxaphene's nearly complete insolubility in water.

 Shellfish, algae, fish and marine mammals have all been shown to exhibit high levels of toxaphene.
 People in the Canadian Arctic, where a traditional diet consists of fish and marine animals, have been shown to consume ten times the accepted daily intake of toxaphene.
 Also, blubber from beluga whales in the Arctic were found to have unhealthy and toxic levels of toxaphene.